Blue Marble (2019), sculpture, 4×4 m, Blue Ekebergs marble boulders

 Blue Marble is a public artwork in Örebro, Sweden.

-The sculpture Blue Marble (2019) consists of thirteen marble boulders arranged tightly together in a square, placed in Örebro Castle’s park.
+The sculpture Blue Marble (2019) consists of thirteen marble boulders arranged tightly together in a square (4x4m), placed in Örebro Castle’s park.

-The artworks title refers to the material itself: Blue Ekebergs marble from the local region – yet the title also refers to an image of the earth, taken from one of Apollo 17’s crew members in 1972.
+The artworks title refers to the material itself: Blue Ekebergs marble from the local region – yet it also refers to an image of the earth, taken from one of Apollo 17’s crew members in 1972.
 It was the first photograph of our planet that’s been shot from a distance and got named “blue marble” due to the pattern of clouds and deep blue, which from afar looked like marble.
 Rocks – just like images – manage to capsule place and time, although, each of them in their own way: It takes a fragment of a second to take a photograph while certain kinds of rocks evolve over billions of years.